 The policy owner controls the policy, and therefore is the only person who can borrow against the cash value or modify any of the policy’s working parts.
-All of the benefits listed throughout this book are for the benefit of the policy owner to exercise as he or she sees fit.
-This is important to point out for those people that may not be able to get life insurance on themselves due to health difficulties.
-You can always own a policy on someone else’s life (such as a family member or business partner) and still benefit from all the concepts in this book.
+All of the benefits listed throughout this website are for the benefit of the policy owner to exercise as he or she sees fit.
+This is important to point out for those people that may not be able to get life insurance on themselves due to health difficulties, and who would fail the medical underwriting.
+You can always own a policy on someone else’s life (such as a family member or business partner) and still take advantage of all the benefits of a well designed whole life insurance policy.